-Congress has passed several bills relating to DERs in recent years, including several provisions included in the Energy Act of 2020 designed to support research, development, and deployment of DERs.
+Congress has passed several bills relating to DERs in recent years, including several provisions in the Energy Act of 2020 designed to support research, development, and deployment of DERs.
 The Infrastructure Investment and Jobs Act (IIJA)(P.L.
-117-58), which was signed into law in November 2021, authorized and appropriated additional funding for several Energy Act of 2020 programs, including appropriating \$355 million for energy storage demonstration grants and \$150 million for long-duration storage demonstration.
-It also reauthorized and appropriated \$3 billion annually for fiscal years (FY) 2022-2026 for the Department of Energy Smart Grid Investment Grant Program, which provides grant funding for utilities to deploy various grid technologies, including investments that enable the integration of DERs and electric vehicle-to-grid technologies.
+117- 58), which was signed into law in November 2021, authorized and appropriated additional funding for several Energy Act of 2020 programs, including appropriating \$355 million for energy storage demonstration grants and \$150 million for long-duration storage demonstration.
+It also reauthorized and appropriated \$3 billion annually for fiscal years 2022-2026 for the Department of Energy Smart Grid Investment Grant Program, which provides grant funding for utilities to deploy various grid technologies, including investments that enable the integration of DERs and electric vehicle-to-grid technologies.
 APPA supports these programs that will help public power utilities continue to invest in new and innovative technologies.

 The Inflation Reduction Act (IRA)(P.L.
-117-169), signed into law in August 2022, made significant changes to energy tax credits, making the existing production tax credit (PTC) and the investment tax credit (ITC) available to tax-exempt entities, including public power utilities, as a direct pay, refundable credit.
+117-169), signed into law in August 2022, made significant changes to energy tax credits, making the existing production tax credit and the investment tax credit (ITC) available to tax-exempt entities, including public power utilities, as an elective pay, refundable credit.
 It also expanded the ITC to make the credit available to energy storage projects.
 These changes will enable public power utilities to receive tax parity for their investments in DG, as well as for utility-scale investments in clean energy technologies.

 FERC is currently considering filings by regional grid operators to implement FERC Order No. 2222.
-The Commission approved filings by grid operators in California and New York, and proposals by ISO New England, the Midcontinent Independent System Operator, PJM Interconnection, and Southwest Power Pool remain pending before the agency.
+The Commission has approved (or partially approved) filings by the California Independent System Operator (ISO), New York ISO, ISO New England, and PJM Interconnection.
+Proposals from the Midcontinent ISO and Southwest Power Pool remain pending before the agency.
 In addition to these market-related issues, FERC and the North American Electric Reliability Corporation (NERC), are pursuing a number of initiatives to address reliability concerns associated with inverter-based resources (including solar PV resources) connected to transmission and distribution systems.
 FERC and NERC are focusing, for example, on the need to ensure that such inverter-based resources can adequately "ride through" grid disturbances rather than going offline in large numbers and threatening grid stability.

-APPA Contacts
+APPA Contact

-Sarah Mathias, Government Relations Director, 202-467-2959 / smathias@publicpower.org John McCaffrey, Senior Regulatory Counsel, 202-467-2952 / jmccaffrey@publicpower.org
+Sarah Mathias, Government Relations Director, 202-467-2959 / smathias@publicpower.org